-The CODE statement generates SAS DATA step code that mimics the computations that are performed by the IMPUTE statement.
+The CODE statement generates SAS DATA step code that mimics the computations that are performed when the IMPUTE statement runs in single-machine mode and uses a single thread.
 You can specify the following options:

 FILE=filename

 specifies the name of the file to which the SAS score code is written.